netivo/cli/README.md

 In place of operation you must provide one of the following actions:
 - `create-project` - Action which creates WordPress theme project.
+- `add-metabox` - Action which creates MetaBox in the WordPress project

 Default action is: `create-project`